Site of Ficus superba var. henneana tree: Subdivision as Fernleigh Gardens Estate

 In 1955 Lot 4 of Fernleigh Gardens Estate was re-subdivided into 3 lots.
 Lot A became 4 Fernleigh Gardens.
 Lot B became 3A Fernleigh Gardens and Lot C became 20 Rawson Road.
 20 Rawson Road, one of these subdivided lots, was a vacant lot in 1953, part of the larger Fernleigh house and estate.
 In 1956 Buckingham purchased 20 Rawson Road.
 He had a house built on this lot post-1956 which had some characteristics of mid-twentieth century suburban development and was a relatively substantial example in an affluent suburb, with simple and limited detailing.

-In 1962 the Jacksons sold Fernleigh Castle to C. G. Lloyd and his wife who transferred it in 1963 to Franco-Swiss (Asia) P/L. In August 1964 Mark Richard Cotter and his wife bought it, and sold it in 1966 to the Commercial Banking Company of Sydney Ltd., who established it as a staff training college for its executives on 7 March 1966.
+In 1962 the Jacksons sold Fernleigh Castle to C. G. Lloyd and his wife who transferred it in 1963 to Franco-Swiss (Asia) P/L. In August 1964 Mark Richard Cotter and his wife bought it, and sold it in 1966 to the Commercial Banking Company of Sydney, who established it as a staff training college for its executives on 7 March 1966.
 The castle has been the host of distinguished guests over the years: English actors Laurence Olivier and Vivien Leigh, theatre identity Robert Helpmann, English writer Dame Edith Sitwell, the Ambassador of Spain.
 The "Shirley Bassey Lodge" beside the swimming pool was named after the world-famous singer who once stayed in this cottage in the castle's grounds.

 A 1966 article noted that "the forest is not there now but some beautiful old trees still adorn the grounds.
 The isolation has gone, the chauffeur has gone and so has the second gardener."